 Miley Cyrus — With a career as varied as that of Miley Cyrus, it can be helpful to use her catalog as a bellwether for where pop music is headed.
 A great example is the shift from the dark dance pop of her (outstanding) 2018 Mark Ronson collaboration “'Nothing Breaks Like a Heart” to the disco energy of last month’s “Heart of Glass” cover.
 Both songs tread the same thematic ground.
 But while the former is emotionally fraught, the latter floats and bops above any heavy emotions.
 While Cyrus hasn’t yet delivered the classic pop album she has inside her, the highly energetic new release Plastic Hearts is a terrific progression.

 As for what’s next, it’s anyone’s guess.
-We’re betting pop music will continue its upbeat trajectory for at least the coming year, and we remain ever-excited and optimistic about what 2021 has in store for our ears.
+We’re betting pop music will continue its upbeat trajectory for at least the coming year, and we remain ever-excited about what 2021 has in store for our ears.